Summary

 =ARRAYTOTEXT(B14:C16,1) // returns "{"Red",3;"Green",2;"Purple",1}"

-Notice only the text values in the second formula are enclosed in double quotes.
-In addition, rows are separated by semicolons and columns are separated by commas, following the structure of arrays in Excel.
+Notice that only the second formula's text values are enclosed in double quotes.
+In addition, rows are separated by semicolons and columns are separated by commas, following the structure of arrays in the US version of Excel.

 Dave Bruns Profile Picture